MIxS-MInAS/MIxS-MInAS.github.io/docs/proposal.md

 ## What kind of timeline are you working to for building consensus, releasing a first version etc

-We expect a first draft of the shared MINAS checklist descriptors at the end of 2022.
+We expect a first draft of the shared MInAS checklist descriptors at the end of 2022.
 Further expansion of environmental packages would then be prioritised in 2023.

 ## How is this work currently funded (list grants, funders, in kind contributions, etc)